Rinnnt/Rinnnt.github.io/_posts/2023-04-16-plaidctf-2023-writeup.md

 The path element moves down!
 Changing the character combination moves the path elements vertically.
+I believe this is because when the arrows are clicked, the `<details>` tag elements are opened, and more space is taken up.
+This pushes other content in the same `div` further down.
 Wait, but why is there a bar missing in the path element?

 If we look back at the source code more carefully, there is a sneaky `div` hidden behind everything, using css property `z-index:0`.